Jo Rochford - Acupuncture

 To discover how the energies are flowing in your body, the acupuncturist is likely to feel your pulses on both wrists, noting their quality, rhythm and strength.
 The structure, colour and coating of your tongue also gives a good guide to your physical health.

-Once enough information has been gathered to determine the likely causes of your problems, the acupuncturist can select the most appropriate treatment.
+Once enough information has been gathered the acupuncturist can select the most appropriate treatment.
 The aim is to discover which energy channels need adjusting for your specific complaint to improve, and which require treatment to boost your overall energy and vitality.

 Your first treatment will follow directly after your detailed evaluation.
 Loose, comfortable clothing should be worn, and you should be aware that the acupuncturist may need to access points on your torso as well as on your arms and legs.

-Stimulation of specific areas on or beneath the skin affects the functioning of certain organs in the body.
+Stimulation of specific areas on or beneath the skin is undertaken.
 However, those areas may not be close to the part of the body where the problem is experienced.
-For example, although you may suffer from headaches, needles may be inserted in your foot or hand.
+For example, although you may suffer from nausea, needles may be inserted in your foot or hand.

 The acupuncturist may supplement the needle treatment with Moxa, a smouldering herb which is used to warm acupuncture points to encourage the body's energy to flow smoothly.
 Other methods of stimulating acupuncture points include using lasers or Electro Acupuncture.